-Breaking: DC to Require Masks Indoors, District Worker Vaccines Amid COVID Surge
+Breaking: DC to Require Masks Indoors Amid COVID Surge

 Inside restaurants, masks will be required whenever someone is not eating.

 People are encouraged to wear masks outdoors in large settings.
+Masks will not be required at large outdoor events such as baseball games.

-Health Director Dr. LaQuandra Nesbitt cited a recent five-fold increase in D.C.’s COVID-19 daily case rate.
-Virus rates have particularly increased for children age 5 to 14 and young adults age 20-34.
+Health Director Dr. LaQuandra Nesbitt cited a five-fold increase in July thus far in D.C.’s daily COVID-19 case rate.
+Virus rates have particularly increased for children age 5 to 14 and young adults age 20 to 34.

 Many new cases have been linked to travel, dining out and social activities in large groups, Nesbitt said.